Maximum Average Entropy-Based Quantization of Local Observations for Distributed Detection

 \subsection{Binary Direct Data Transmission}

-In Figure \ref{Binary_DDT_MAE_MJD_KthROOt}, the Receiver Operating Characteristics (ROC), that is probability of detection $(p_d)$ versus probability of false alarm $(p_\text{fa})$, curves are plotted for the cases of using the quantization intervals from MAE and MJD methods for the binary data transmission and the corresponding non-quantized data transmissions.
+In Figure \ref{Binary_DDT_MAE_MJD_KthROOt}, the Receiver Operating Characteristics (ROC) curves are plotted for the cases of using the quantization intervals from MAE and MJD methods for the binary data transmission and the corresponding non-quantized data transmissions.
 The $K$th root quantization, which uses the $K$th root of the global probability of false alarm $p_\text{fa}=0.1$ to find pmf $\tilde{p}_2^{H_0}=0.89$ at each sensor, is also provided for the comparison with the proposed method, MAE. $K$th root method corresponds to setting the false alarm threshold at the FC to a single "one" coming from any of $K$ sensors.
 In this figure, we observe a slightly better performance of MAE-based method compared to MJD-based one.
 Each of them perform much better compared to the trivial Kth root method which is supplied as an obvious lower bound.
 Additionally, we observe that they are clearly inferior to the non-quantized case which shows that there is quite a large space for gain in using higher levels of quantization.